 Arizona law requires an employer, at the beginning of each new quarter, to compute the average Arizona withholding tax liability for the preceding four calendar quarters.
 This calculation is performed to determine the correct Arizona withholding payment schedule.

 Overall, an employer who has four full consecutive calendar quarters of Arizona withholding liability historical data must use the regular withholding payment schedule computation.
-An employer with four full consecutive calendar quarters of Arizona withholding liability historical data must use the alternate withholding payment schedule computation.
+An employer with less than four full consecutive calendar quarters of Arizona withholding liability historical data must use an alternate withholding payment schedule computation.
+See Page 2 of WTP 16-1 for a description of the alternate withholding payment schedule computations.
 Refer to the Arizona Withholding Liability/Payment Schedule section on Form A1-QRT instructions for further information.

 Now, an employer can elect not to withhold state tax in December; however, the employer must first notify each employee and then file Form A1-E, Employer’s Election to Not Withhold Arizona Taxes in December.
 Form A1-E must be filed with ADOR by July 1 of the year to which it will apply.
 This election will apply to all employees.